-SEE ME is a mental health educational program which includes a panel of people with different mental health diagnoses.
+SEE ME is a mental health education program which includes a panel of people with different mental health diagnoses.
 This panel comes to your facility to present in their own words what it is like to live with a mental health diagnosis.
 A SEE ME program is two (2) hours long but can be adjusted to fit the educational needs of your particular situation.

 SEE ME is booking sites throughout Clark, Cowlitz, and Skamania counties.
-If you are an employer, civic organization, public employee, faith based organizations, or part of a first-responder team, please let us know when we might come to present to you and your colleagues.
+If you are an employer, civic organization, public employee, faith-based organizations, or part of a first-responder team, please let us know when we might come to present to you and your colleagues.

 GOALS & OBJECTIVES

-- Educate the public about mental health issues through real life experiences of individuals living with mental health disorders
+- Educate the public about mental health issues through real-life experiences of individuals living with mental health disorders

 - Foster an environment of mutual respect and understanding

 - Promote positive, compassionate, and safe interactions between services, community agencies, and individuals in recovery